 MICR Council Call for Nominations

-The Minorities in Cancer Research Council (MICR) will be accepting nominations of individuals who have an interest in serving on the MICR Council for the 2021-2024 term.
+The Minorities in Cancer Research Council (MICR) is accepting nominations of individuals who are interested in serving on the MICR Council for the 2022-2025 term.
 All AACR-MICR Active, Emeritus, and Honorary members in good standing who support the goals of the MICR and are interested in serving on the Council are eligible for consideration as nominees.